smohadjer/frontend-guideline/README.md

 ##JavaScript/jQuery
 - Do not trigger standard user interface events (click, scroll, ...) and instead invoke the handler set for those events.
 There are two reasons for this.
 One that there is no bullet-proof way to differentiate events triggered by user from those triggered by code, so if user actions are being tracked for analytics, triggering same event by code will produce false positive results.
 Second reason is that chances are handlers are set for the same event by other scripts running in the same page which you don't want to invoke.
 - To simulate a user click on an anchor element in jquery use $(mylink)[0].click(). $(mylink).trigger('click'); only invokes myLink's click handler (if one is set via js) and won't simulate default behavior an anchor when user clicks it.
+- To figure out if an element is displayed or not in jquery use $('element:visible') or $('element:hidden').
+These selectors take display state of element's ancestors into account so if element itself is visible, but its parent not, $('element:visible') will return false.

 ##HTML
 - Use data-camel-case rather than data-camelCase to name data attributes if the project uses jQuery. jQuery.data() chocks when parsing data-camcelCase attributes, hence breaking your code ([see jsfiddle] (https://jsfiddle.net/smohadjer/tua0v2x6/4/)).